-When choosing among alcohols to stockpile, it is typically best to opt for the highest proof liquors you can find.
+When choosing among alcohols to stockpile, it is typically best to opt for the highest proof liquors you can find (Prepper Alcohol Stash).
 This is not only because of their added disinfectant value, but because higher alcohol content liquors tend to last longer before the alcohol denatures – strong liquors like moonshine last forever, for all practical purposes.
 Avoid wine and beer, since these expire relatively quickly and are relatively bulky to transport for trading.

 5) OTC Medicine

 Medicines can be extremely valuable in an emergency situation, since without organized medical care it is possible for normally innocuous ailments – such as cuts, minor allergic reactions, or even colds and the flu – to turn deadly.
 Since many medications require a prescription to purchase, it is typically necessary when choosing which medications to stockpile to restrict your search to over-the-counter medications.

 From those, choose medications that address medical issues that are both exceedingly common and could be life-threatening in an emergency.
 Benadryl, or its generic competitors, stands out as an excellent choice of medication since it can be used to treat otherwise deadly allergic reactions from bee stings or food allergies.